Abhiswain97/libtorch-example-codes/Mnist/README.md

   ```
   data_path = <absolute path to downloaded data folder>
   ```
+  Mostly it will be like, `<path from root>/libtorch-example-codes/Mnist/Mnist-PyTorch/data/MNIST/raw`

 - There's seem to be some issue with relative paths on libtorch, so set the provided `jit_model_path` to `<absolute path to provided resnet18.pt>`.
 Mostly, it will be like `<path from root>/libtorch-example-codes/Mnist/resnet18.pt`